 1. Want to learn with others like you?
-Stay tuned for a program launching in the near future that brings together people with similar development needs from all over the university to go through a series of classes as a group.
+Our Leading Teams Program brings together people with similar development needs from all over the university to go through a series of classes as a group.
 You’ll meet on a regular basis and build relationships while you learn.

 2. Want to learn at your own pace?
 Take advantage of individual learning opportunities that help support your development and your career goals.
 We offer open enrollment sessions each semester and summer.
 You pick and choose what is best for you.
 Current course offerings are listed below.
 Please check back each semester for new offerings.

 Inspirational Leadership -- January 30, 2014, 8:30 a.m. - 5:00 p.m. at 2400 Old Ivy Road, Room 189.

 Leaders have a unique and vital role in using themselves as a tool to inspire commitment and create a purposeful culture.
 Leadership communication is often the most powerful vehicle to inspire others to willingly take action to effect change.
 Based on the book Leading Out Loud, this class is designed to help leaders develop and deepen the willingness and ability to motivate and inspire others to drive performance and engagement levels.
 Effective leaders inspire commitment and results by first looking inward, becoming aware of what they want to say, and why.
 They are able to link their own values with the values and needs of those they lead, building inspired commitment rather than compliance and passive agreement.
 They communicate authentically and are clear about how they link and connect a person's job to the team's mission to the organization's goals, values, and strategies.
 In this course, leaders discover and express what matters to them, connect what they do at work to who they are and why they care.
 This course is designed for experienced leaders who have two or more organizational levels reporting to them, as well as professional individual contributors who have a broad scope of responsibility.
 Registration Deadline: January 20